-9.3 The Committee will review this statement annually or more frequently if appropriate.
+9.3 The Committee reviews this statement annually or more frequently if appropriate.
 The Committee will consult with such persons as it considers appropriate and take proper advice when revising the statement.

-Appendix A - Investment Strategy (29 June 2021)
+Appendix A - Investment Strategy (26 September 2022)

 FIFE PENSION FUND: INVESTMENT STRATEGY